Director of Development

 - Well-developed organizational skills and the ability to prioritize work efficiently.

 - Ability to coordinate with teams, excellent listening skills, ability to communicate multiple perspectives and needs to different audiences.

-- Minimum five years nonprofit grant writing experience.
+- Minimum three years nonprofit grant writing experience.

 - Proficiency with Microsoft Word, Outlook, and Excel.